-Besides working with farmers and cotton cultivation, SCP also markets and promotes the use of the Cleaner Cotton™ fiber, grown by participating farmers.
+Besides working with farmers and cotton cultivation, SCP also marketed and promoted the use of the Cleaner Cotton™ fiber, grown by participating farmers.

-Cleaner Cotton™ is the registered trademark for cotton fiber grown in SCP's program.
-An alternative to more expensive and difficult to produce organic, it is grown according to a set of sustainable growing practices that includes disallowing the most toxic chemicals used in California cotton production.
-Cleaner Cotton™ also utilizes biological farming methods as a basis for growing cotton more sustainably.
+Cleaner Cotton™ was the registered trademark for cotton fiber grown in SCP's program.
+An alternative to more expensive and difficult to produce organic, it was grown according to a set of sustainable growing practices that included disallowing the most toxic chemicals used in California cotton production.
+Cleaner Cotton™ also utilized biological farming methods as a basis for growing cotton more sustainably.

-Presentations on Cleaner Cotton™ practices, fiber and fabrics are conducted by SCP, but sold through traditional cotton marketing channels, with a suggested 10-15 cent per pound premium that goes directly to the grower.
+Presentations on Cleaner Cotton™ practices, fiber and fabrics were conducted by SCP, but the fiber was sold through traditional cotton marketing channels, with a suggested 10-15 cent per pound premium that went directly to the grower.

-Though our in-company meetings and presentations with brands across the US and Europe were landmark, our tours brought industry executives in direct contact with policy makers, members of the public, students, farmers, scientists, activists, and even local doctors to foster conversations.
-This in-person experience provides science-based information so people understand the challenges of cotton production in California and work together with farmers to enable change.
+Our in-company meetings and presentations with brands across the US and Europe were landmark.
+They brought industry executives in direct contact with policy makers, members of the public, students, farmers, scientists, activists, and even local doctors to foster conversations.
+This in-person experience provided science-based information so people understood the challenges of cotton production in California and could work together with farmers to enable change.

 Over the years SCP's cotton tours have been sponsored by many brands, including ESPRIT, Patagonia, The North Face, Levi Strauss and Co., Nike, Gap Inc, IKEA, American Apparel, the Better Cotton Initiative, and have influenced scores of additional companies: Eileen Fisher, Mountain Equipment Coop, Hanna Anderson, REI, LL Bean, Timberland, Eileen Fisher, Marks and Spencer (to name a few) to adopt organic cotton into their clothing lines.
 We also conducted personalized tours, such as those we ran for Patagonia to educate their sales people, designers and buyers about cotton.
 It was on an SCP cotton tour that Patagonia's owner, Yvon Chouniard decided to switch all the company's cotton products to organic.